shahrukhalam/ViperWithRxDemo/README.md

 It's kept as simple and dumb as possible and delegate most of the logic to the Presenter, which coordinates between the various necessary components.

+#### Note:
+- The API end point might not be working now.
+So, some UITests might fail.
+- Please use your own end point serving something similar to `Contact` Model

 ##### *For any queries reach Shahrukh Alam at alam.shahrukh786@gmail.com or on 7349127046*